-Because of the potential hazards involved with taking samples of hazardous waste, only inspectors trained in hazardous waste sampling should take samples during a compliance inspection.
-Samples are not generally taken during a hazardous waste CEI.
-Groundwater samples for permitted facilities are regularly taken during CME inspections by regional hydrogeologists.
-If an inspector determines that sampling of hazardous waste is necessary to complete a CEI at a facility, the samples should be taken.
-If the inspector has not been trained in sampling procedures for the waste in question, they should contact their supervisor to get assistance in collecting the sample.
-In the interim, any inspector not familiar with the sampling of hazardous waste should attend training when possible.
+Because of the potential hazards involved with taking samples of hazardous waste, only inspectors trained in hazardous waste sampling should take samples during an inspection.
+Samples are not generally taken during a hazardous waste inspection.
+Groundwater samples for permitted facilities are regularly taken during GME inspections by regional hydrogeologists.
+The GME inspections are conducted to evaluate the adequacy of groundwater monitoring systems and the condition of the ground water at those sites.
+If an inspector determines that sampling of hazardous waste is necessary to complete a CEI at a facility, then samples should be taken.
+If the inspector has not been trained in sampling procedures for the hazardous waste in question, they should contact their supervisor to get assistance in collecting the sample.
+Any inspector not familiar with the sampling of hazardous waste should attend training when possible.

-Upon completion of the inspection, the inspector should enter the inspection data into eFACTS within 10 working days after completion of the inspection and discuss the inspection and any violations with their supervisor.
-A determination should be made on whether or not the facility should be classified as a Significant Non-Complier, and whether or not a formal Notice of Violation (NOV) is warranted based on the seriousness of the violations.
-The NOV should be issued within the 14-day timeframe discussed in the Notice of Violation guidance (document number 250-4110-001).
+Upon completion of the inspection, the inspector should submit the inspection report through the eInspection app.
+The submittal of the report transmits the inspection report to the inspector, the inspector’s direct supervisor and any facility official whose information has been provided, as well as into eFACTS.
+The inspector should discuss the inspection and any violations with their supervisor.
+A determination should be made on whether the facility should be classified as a Significant Non-Complier (SNC) and whether or not a Notice of Violation (NOV) is warranted based on the seriousness of the violations.
+The NOV should be issued within the 14-day timeframe discussed in the Notice of Violation guidance (document # 250-4110-001).
+The SNC determination should occur immediately preceding or following an initiated formal enforcement action.

-The RCRAInfo data entry form (RCRIS form) should be completed and routed to EPA and Central Office.

-Preparing for the Follow up Inspection (FUI) or Partial Inspection
+Preparing for the FUI or Partial Inspection

-The Follow Up Inspection is the equivalent to the EPA Compliance Schedule Evaluation.
-Its purpose is to determine whether or not compliance with an existing enforcement document has been achieved, or whether or not an existing violation has been corrected.
-The FUI should be unannounced, although the facility should be aware that an inspection will occur around the date in question.
+The FUI is the equivalent to the EPA Compliance Schedule Evaluation.
+The purpose of an FUI is to determine whether or not compliance has been achieved or whether or not an existing violation has been corrected in accordance with an existing enforcement document.
+The FUI should be unscheduled, although the facility should be aware that an inspection will occur around the date in question.

 Prior to leaving the office the inspector should review the upcoming inspection with their supervisor.
 The review should center on the violations documented in the enforcement document, or previous inspection report, or conditions that should be corrected within a specific timeframe.

-When arriving at the facility to be inspected the inspector should present their identification and credentials to proper facility authority.
-At the same time the inspector should meet with facility personnel to explain the reason for the inspection and answer any questions they may have concerning the inspection.
-Once the pre-inspection meeting is completed, the inspector, accompanied by an authorized facility representative, should inspect the specific area or item determined to be deficient on the previous inspection, or that which is the subject of the enforcement document.
-If the deficiency has been corrected, the inspector should complete that area of the inspection report checklist, or at a minimum the narrative portion, and have the facility representative sign it.
-If the deficiency remains uncorrected, this should also be explained to the facility and noted on the inspection report.
+When arriving at the facility to be inspected, the inspector should present their identification and credentials to proper facility authority.
+A pre-inspection meeting should occur with facility personnel to explain the reason for the inspection and answer any questions they may have regarding the inspection.
+Once the pre-inspection meeting is completed, the inspector, accompanied by an authorized facility representative, should inspect the specific area or item determined to be in violation on the previous inspection, or that which is the subject of the enforcement document.
+If the violation has been corrected, the inspector should complete that area of the inspection report checklist, or at a minimum the narrative portion, and have the facility representative sign the inspection report.
+If the violation remains uncorrected, this should also be explained to the facility and documented on the inspection report.

-The inspector should discuss all uncorrected deficiencies with their supervisor and a formal Notice of Violation (NOV) issued if the supervisor feels it is warranted.
-The NOV should be issued within the 14-day timeframe discussed in the Notice of Violation guidance (Document Number 250-4110-001).
+The inspector should discuss all uncorrected violations with their supervisor and issue a formal NOV if the supervisor determines it is warranted or continue with enforcement activities.
+The NOV should be issued within the 14-day timeframe discussed in the Notice of Violation guidance (Document # 250-4110-001).